 - Individualization: Every child is different and what works to motivate them may also be different.

 - Enjoyment: This is probably the most important one.
 As my work partner, Sarah says, “I want to be that child’s favorite toy.”
 You should show that you are enjoying your time playing and learning with them by being and acting happy and excited.
-Child will always be more motivated when they are having fun.
+Children will always be more motivated when they are having fun.

-I love my child directed world.
+I love my child-directed world.
 It is keeping me young and I am learning new things every day.
 Hopefully, the children are learning, too.